-Nobina is the Nordic region’s largest and most experienced public transport company.
-Our expertise in prospecting, the tender process and active management of traffic contracts in combination with long-term delivery quality make us the industry leader in terms of profitability, development and initiatives that promote a healthier industry.
+Nobina is the Nordic region’s largest and most experienced operator of public bus transport services.
+Our expertise in tendering and active management of traffic contracts in combination with long-term delivery quality makes us the industry leader in terms of profitability, development and initiatives that promote a healthier industry.

-Nobina’s dividend policy stipulates that Nobina, under normal circumstances with consideration to Nobina’s cash flow, investment need and general operating conditions, annually will distribute more than 75 per cent of profit after tax paid.
+Nobina’s new dividend policy means that Nobina, under normal circumstances, annually will distribute at least 75 per cent of profit after tax paid.
 Over the past three fiscal years, an average of 76 per cent of earnings after tax paid has been distributed.
-For the 2018/2019 fiscal year, the Board has proposed a dividend of SEK 3.80 per share, equivalent to 76 per cent of earnings after taxes paid and a dividend yield of 5.9 per cent as per 28 February 2019.
+For the 2018/2019 fiscal year, the Board of Directors has proposed a dividend of SEK 3.80, corresponding to 76 per cent of earnings after tax paid and a dividend yield of 5.9 per cent based on the closing price on 28 February 2019.